microsoft/TailwindTraders/README.md

 As part of Connect(); 2018 we also released the [AI Vision Provision](https://github.com/Microsoft/AIVisualProvision) sample mobile app, which allows you to deploy Azure services from scanning Azure Services Logos or Text.
 The [AI Pet Detector](https://github.com/Microsoft/connect-petdetector) demo app is also available, learn how to create a Pet Detector image recognition with Azure Notebooks, Azure Machine Learning and Visual Studio Code.

+# Demo Scripts

+You can find four **[demo scripts](Documents/DemoScripts)** that show the power of Azure, Visual Studio and GitHub.

+ * **[Integrating Azure Pipelines, GitHub and Azure Boards](https://github.com/Microsoft/TailwindTraders/tree/master/Documents/DemoScripts/Integrating%20Azure%20Pipelines,%20GitHub%20and%20Azure%20Boards)**  demonstrates the ability to easily use GitHub for hosting source code and use Azure Pipelines for continuous integration and continuous delivery to quickly deploy changes to Azure.
+Connect Azure Boards with GitHub repositories to take advantage of the rich project management capabilities provided by Azure Boards that spans Kanban boards, backlogs, team dashboards, and custom reporting, etc.

+* **[Managing backend with Azure Kubernetes Service (AKS)](https://github.com/Microsoft/TailwindTraders/tree/master/Documents/DemoScripts/Managing%20backend%20with%20Azure%20Kubernetes%20Service%20(AKS))** learn how AKS allows you to managed orchestration of containers and also provides auto-patching, auto-scaling and updates support which enables you to use the full breadth of the Kubernetes ecosystem.
+Take advantage of Virtual Node that enables you to elastically provision additional nodes inside your Kubernetes clusters in just seconds, a first-of-its-kind serverless computing option with AKS enables you to provision and scale your Kubernetes based apps more efficiently.

+* **[Modernizing .NET Apps](https://github.com/Microsoft/TailwindTraders/tree/master/Documents/DemoScripts/Modernizing%20.NET%20Apps)** move apps to the cloud and take advantage of cloud native solutions to modernize it and explore the benefits of Azure App Services.

+* **[Productivity Improvements in Visual Studio 2019](https://github.com/Microsoft/TailwindTraders/tree/master/Documents/DemoScripts/Productivity%20Improvements%20in%20Visual%20Studio%202019)** the new version contains many new and exciting features and IDE productivity enhancements to support Windows app development, cross-platform mobile development, Azure development, web and cloud development, and more.

 # Application Diagram

 <img src="Documents/Images/Diagram.png" alt="Tailwind Traders Application Diagram"/>